roneilr/dogecoin-python/README.rst

+dogecoin-python is a fork of [bitcoin-python](https://github.com/laanwj/bitcoin-python)

-dogecoin-python is a set of Python libraries that allows easy access to the dogecoin peer-to-peer cryptocurrency client API.
+It is a set of Python libraries that allows easy access to the dogecoin peer-to-peer cryptocurrency client API.

 Documentation
 ===========================

-Documentation can be found here, or in the source archive.
-It is built using Sphinx:
+The orignal documentation for bitcoin-python can be found here :

 http://laanwj.github.com/bitcoin-python/doc/

+The dogecoin-pyton documentation can be found in the source archive.
+It is built using Sphinx.

 Installation instructions
 ===========================